shrinerb/shrine/README.md

 end
 ```

-Then we can mount the Rack app into our router (for web frameworks other than
+Then we can mount the Rack app into our router (see [Mounting Endpoints] wiki
-Rails see [Mounting Endpoints] wiki):
+for other web frameworks):

 ```rb
 # config/routes.rb (Rails)